History of the Berlin S-Bahn: Berlin S-Bahn strike in 1980

 The 1980 incidents turned media and political attention toward what was left of West Berlin's S-Bahn network.
 The city government decided to enter negotiations with East Germany, which were finally successful.

 S-Bahn in the BVB

 By contrast, during the same period, services on the S-Bahn in East Berlin were increased and new lines built as housing projects expanded eastward from the city centre.
 With most of the U-Bahn located in West Berlin, the S-Bahn became the backbone of the East Berlin transit network.

-The DR has purchased DR Class 270 as a result, where it is only cut short to 166 trains and the last orders were delivered in 1991.
+The DR purchased DR Class 270 as a result, where it is only cut short to 166 trains and the last orders were delivered in 1991.
 The remaining orders were cancelled after the reunification.

 The extended 40 kilometres of the Berlin S-Bahn with expansion in the east are denoted as follows:

 BVG took over the S-Bahn in West Berlin

 On January 9, 1984, the BVG took over responsibility for the operation of S-Bahn services in West Berlin.
 After further closures that same day, a limited service was restored, initially comprising only two short sections with no direct interchange between them.
 In the years between 1984 and 1989, several sections were gradually reopened, resulting in a network of 71 km (44 mi) and three lines – with one line running on the Stadtbahn and two on the Nord-Süd-Bahn – comprising about 50% of West Berlin's original network.
 This development brought West Berlin's S-Bahn back into public awareness and restored its popularity.

 BVG had also ordered BVG Class 480 for operations in the western part of the area since 1987 to replace some of the older rundown trains (Class 475, 476 and 477).